kubernetes/community/contributors/chairs-and-techleads/process-workflow-guide.md

 Triaging is highly recommended for improving workflow and responsiveness to contributors.

-Some SIGs, like API Machinery and [Instrumentation](https://docs.google.com/document/d/1FE4AQ8B49fYbKhfg4Tx0cui1V0eI4o3PxoqQPUwNEiU/edit), host triage-specific meetings to manage their backlogs.
-If your SIG’s backlog is small, however, then you can triage and refine during your bimonthly meetings by setting aside time.
+Some groups, like SIGs API Machinery and [Instrumentation](https://docs.google.com/document/d/1FE4AQ8B49fYbKhfg4Tx0cui1V0eI4o3PxoqQPUwNEiU/edit), host triage-specific meetings to manage their backlogs.
+If your group's backlog is small, however, then you can triage and refine during your bimonthly meetings by setting aside time.
 In November 2020 we rolled out a needs-triage label to support triage activities.
 You can add your [user feedback about the label here](https://github.com/kubernetes/community/issues/5299).

 #### Staffing Triage Activities

-If you’re a SIG lead who runs triage yourself, you might strongly consider delegating this role to new contributors, including non-code contributors.
+If you’re a lead who runs triage yourself, you might strongly consider delegating this role to new contributors, including non-code contributors.
 You might also have contributors who take a strong interest in process and workflow topics—ask and you might be surprised.

 SIG Docs rotates the triage facilitator role with its “[wrangler of the week](https://github.com/kubernetes/website/wiki/PR-Wranglers)” schedule.
 The wrangler balances their time between reviewing PRs and triaging new issues.